Hometown (Asian Kung-Fu Generation album): Release

 The album was released on 5 December 2018 in Japan.
-The album was also available as a limited edition that included mini album CD called Can't Sleep EP.
-The reason they split the album and released it as bonus because they didn't want people to pay double the amount for separate CDs and listening album for one hour more is too long.
-Part 2 of their documentary during America tour also included on limited edition.
+The album was also available as a limited edition that included an EP titled Can't Sleep.
+According to Gotoh, the EP tracks were released separately from the album due to concerns over pricing and length.

-Two songs from the album were used as theme song, "Kōya o Aruke" for anime film Night Is Short, Walk On Girl and "Hometown" for drama series Cheers to Miki Clinic, while "Sleep" from Can't Sleep EP used for film Startup Girls.
+Two songs from the album were used as theme songs, "Kōya o Aruke" for the anime film Night Is Short, Walk On Girl and "Hometown" for the drama series Cheers to Miki Clinic, while "Sleep" from the Can't Sleep EP was featured in the film Startup Girls.
 To promote the album, the band announced a nationwide tour in Japan set for March to July 2019.
 The final concert of the tour at Pacifico Yokohama was released on live video Eizo Sakuhin Shu 15.
 They also toured in London and Paris alongside two additional concerts in London as opening act for Feeder in November 2019.